Hotel Costiera

-Hotel Costiera is an English-language Italian action drama limited series.
+Hotel Costiera is an English-language Italian action drama television series created by Elena Bucaccio and Francesco Arlanch.
 It stars Jesse Williams as Daniel "DD" De Luca, a fixer at a luxury hotel on the Amalfi Coast.
 It was released on Amazon Prime Video on 24 September 2025.
+In December 2025, the series was canceled after one season.

 Premise

 Daniel De Luca, a former Marine, returns to Italy to work at a luxury hotel in Positano.
 Shortly thereafter, the owner's daughter disappears, and De Luca is tasked with finding her.